onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny." - [Gandhi](https://www.goodreads.com/quotes/50584-your-beliefs-become-your-thoughts-your-thoughts-become-your-words)

-> "Medical science has made such tremendous progress that there is hardly a healthy human left." - [Aldous Huxley](https://www.goodreads.com/quotes/10445744-medical-science-has-made-such-tremendous-progress-that-there-is)

-> "If you want a picture of the future, imagine a boot stamping on a human face - forever" - [George Orwell](https://www.goodreads.com/quotes/9402-if-you-want-a-picture-of-the-future-imagine-a)

 > "The minimum IQ required to destroy the world drops by one point every 18 months." - [Eliezer Yudkowsky](https://geohot.github.io/blog/jekyll/update/2021/05/07/idiots-are-going-to-kill-me.html#:~:text=The%20minimum%20IQ%20required%20to%20destroy%20the%20world%20drops%20by%20one%20point%20every%2018%20months.)

 > "The highest use of capital is not to make more money, but to make money do more for the betterment of life." - [Henry Ford](https://www.azquotes.com/quote/99189)

 > "The people who can destroy a thing, they control it." - [Frank Herbert, Dune](https://www.goodreads.com/quotes/254149-the-people-who-can-destroy-a-thing-they-control-it)

-> "It may be dangerous to be America's enemy, but to be America's friend is fatal." - [Henry Kissinger](https://www.goodreads.com/quotes/11331139-it-may-be-dangerous-to-be-america-s-enemy-but-to)

-> "The idea is not to live forever, it is to create something that will." - [Andy Warhol](https://www.goodreads.com/quotes/570458-the-idea-is-not-to-live-forever-it-is-to)

-> "Religion is a culture of faith; science is a culture of doubt." - [Richard Feynman](https://www.goodreads.com/quotes/33583-religion-is-a-culture-of-faith-science-is-a-culture)

 > "Hope has two beautiful daughters - Anger and Courage.
 Anger at the way things are, and Courage to see that they do not remain as they are." - [St. Augustine](https://twitter.com/annajanejoyner/status/1376327205991628806)